PT Adaro Indonesia (AI)

-MIP is an asset that marks our first venture into South Sumatra.
-ATA holds a 75% equity interest in MIP, which holds a mining license (IUP) for a 2,000 hectare coal concession in the Lahat district of South Sumatra that contains medium energy and ultra-low pollutant subbituminous coal suited for power generation.
-We started commercial production from MIP in 2019 and in 2020, we produced 1.31 Mt and sold 1.28 Mt of coal.
-Total overburden removal from MIP in 2020 was 1.28 Mbcm, which resulted in strip ratio of 0.98x for the year.
+Through MIP, the Adaro Group has established its foothold in South Sumatra since 2011.
+The Group holds a 75% equity interest in MIP, which holds a mining license (IUP) for a 2,000 hectare coal concession in the Lahat district of South Sumatra that contains medium energy and ultra-low pollutant subbituminous coal suited for power generation.
+MIP’s commercial production began in 2019 and it has developed market presence in both domestic and export market.

-MIP has total estimated coal resources of 307 Mt and coal reserves of 213 Mt of a 4,269 kcal/kg (gar) coal.
-MIP’s coal shares similar low-pollutant traits as AE’s flagship Envirocoal product with relatively low sulfur and ash content.
-This coal was sold to domestic customers, and we continue to develop the market for this coal.
+MIP has total estimated coal resources of 305 Mt and coal reserves of 210 Mt of a 4,269 kcal/kg (gar) coal.
+MIP’s coal has low-pollutant traits with relatively low sulfur and ash content.

 PT Bukit Enim Energi (BEE)

-ATA holds a 61.04% equity interest in BEE which holds an IUP that covers an area of approximately 11,130 hectares that contains the coal-bearing Muara Enim formation.
-BEE is located about 150 kilometers southwest of the provincial capital of Palembang, South Sumatra.
-During the year, we continued the geological evaluation and exploration work onthe property as well as exploring the development options for the coal.
+BEE is AEI’s second mining asset in South Sumatra.
+AEI holds a 61.04% equity interest in BEE which owns an IUP that covers an area of approximately 11,130 hectares that contains the coal-bearing Muara Enim formation about 150 kilometers southwest of the provincial capital of Palembang and 50 kilometers east of the MIP concession.

 Kestrel Coal Mine (Kestrel)